On Friday, Feb. 26, Washington County moved to "Moderate" risk.

 Will Washington County notify us if an employee tests positive?

-If someone in your organization tests positive, you can download this COVID-19 response toolkit, which will include information on transmission, infection prevention and control, and what to expect if there is an outbreak at a facility.
+If someone in your organization tests positive, you can download this COVID-19 response toolkit, which includes information on transmission, infection prevention and control, and what to expect if there is an outbreak at a facility.
 The guide provides helpful guidance on monitoring symptoms, implementing physical distancing, and when to allow employees to return to work.

 Sick leave policies need to be supported and enforced.
 Physical distancing, face coverings and other measures to stop the spread of the disease need to be in place at all Washington County businesses.